Church Rock uranium mill spill

-The Governor of New Mexico Bruce King refused the Navajo Nation's request that the site be declared a federal disaster area, limiting aid to affected residents.
+The governor of New Mexico, Bruce King, refused the Navajo Nation's request that the site be declared a federal disaster area, limiting aid to affected residents.
 The nuclear contamination event received less media coverage than that of Three Mile Island, possibly because it occurred in a very rural area not served by major media.
-The spill also happened in Native American country, among a community that at that time were not predisposed to speaking out.
+The spill also happened in Native American country, among a community who reportedly did not have their concerns addressed by medical authorities.

-In 2003, the Churchrock Chapter of the Navajo Nation began the Church Rock Uranium Monitoring Project to assess environmental impacts of abandoned uranium mines; it found significant radiation from both natural and mining sources in the area.
-The EPA National Priorities List currently includes the Church Rock tailings storage site, where "groundwater migration is not under control."
+In 2003, the Church Rock Chapter of the Navajo Nation began the Church Rock Uranium Monitoring Project to assess environmental impacts of abandoned uranium mines; it found significant radiation from both natural and mining sources in the area.
+As of 2016, the EPA National Priorities List included the Church Rock tailings storage site, where "groundwater migration is not under control."

 Dam failure

 At around 5:30 am on July 16, 1979, a previously identified crack opened into a 20 ft in the south cell of United Nuclear Corporation's Church Rock temporary uranium mill tailings disposal pond, and 1100 ST of solid radioactive mill waste and about 93 e6USgal of acidic, radioactive tailings solution flowed into Pipeline Arroyo, a tributary of the Puerco River.
 Warnings of an impending spill had been ignored by the state and by United Nuclear Corporation.
 Though the uranium mill only bordered the Navajo Nation, the tailings spilled onto the Navajo Nation as they flowed down the Puerco River.

 The tailings solution had a pH of 1.2 and a gross alpha particle activity of 128 nCi per liter.
-In addition to radioactive uranium, thorium, radium and polonium, it also contained various other metals, including cadmium, aluminium, magnesium, manganese, molybdenum, nickel, selenium, sodium, vanadium, zinc, iron, and lead, and also high concentrations of sulfates.
+In addition to radioactive uranium, thorium, radium, and polonium, it also contained various other metals, including cadmium, aluminium, magnesium, manganese, molybdenum, nickel, selenium, sodium, vanadium, zinc, iron, and lead, and also high concentrations of sulfates.
 The contaminated water from the Church Rock spill traveled 80 mi downstream, through Gallup, New Mexico, and reached as far as Navajo County, Arizona.
 The flood backed up sewers, affected nearby aquifers, and left stagnating, contaminated pools on the riverside.

 As the highly acidic spill traveled downstream, alkaline soils and clays neutralized the acid and adsorbed many of the contaminants.
-The contaminated sediments were gradually dispersed by the river and diluted by “clean” sediment.
+The contaminated sediments were gradually dispersed by the river and diluted by "clean" sediment.
 In parts of the river system with higher concentrations of contaminants, yellow salt crystals precipitated onto the arroyo bed.
 These salts, containing metals and radionuclides, were washed away during subsequent rainstorms.
 Approximately one month after the spill, the Puerco River had regained normal levels of salinity, acidity, and radioactivity at low flow levels, with contaminants being detectable only after heavy rains.
-The EPA reported no long-term effects of the spill, but noted that contaminant levels from uranium mine effluents and natural sources were “environmentally significant”.
+The EPA reported no long-term effects of the spill, but noted that contaminant levels from uranium mine effluents and natural sources were "environmentally significant".